nikhilcrao/webapp-template/README.md

-# webapp-template
+# Webapp Template

-Webapp template using golang, React and Firestore
+Webapp template using golang, React and Firestore.